nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Adding an Issue](images/issue/AddIssueCommandSeqDiagram.png)

+**Diagram Notes** :
+ * The `AddIssueCommand`'s execution follows the flow outlined under the section [Command parsing and execution](#command-parsing-and-execution).
+ * `toAdd` is the issue to be added which is created by `AddIssueommandParser`, and taken in as a parameter during the construction of `AddIssueCommand`.
+This process is omitted for brevity.

 ### Alias feature
 The `Alias` feature allows users to define a shortcut for a longer command that is often used.
 The longer command can then be executed by entering the alias instead of the full or partial command.